karatechops/grommet-single-page-template/README.md

-# Grommet website project
+# Grommet Universal Single Page Template

-This is the source code for the [Grommet website](http://grommet.io).
+This is the source code for a Grommet based universal single page.
 To run the website execute the following:

   1. Install website NPM modules: